toralf/torutils/README.md

 firefox $svg
 ```

-These crontab entries are used to collect stats data:
+These crontab entries are used to collect/create metrics:

 ```crontab
 # sysstat